MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/configure-your-app-to-receive-dev-center-notifications.md

 To register your app to receive targeted push notifications from Dev Center:

-1. In your project, locate a section of code that runs during startup in which you can register your app to receive Dev Center notifications.
+1. In your project, locate a section of code that runs during startup in which you can register your app to receive notifications.
 2. Add the following statement to the top of the code file.

   > [!div class="tabbedCodeSnippets"]